Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

 ## Predictions and Evaluation

-Let's predict off the y_test values and evaluate our model.
+Let's predict the y_test values and evaluate our model.

-** Predict the class of not.fully.paid for the X_test data.**
+** Predicting the class of not.fully.paid for the X_test data.**

 ```python
 y_predict = rfc.predict(X_test)
 ```

-**Now create a classification report from the results.
-Do you get anything strange or some sort of warning?**
+**Now creating a classification report from the results.**

 ```python